 Blokus

-If the area of maths you’re interested in concerns shapes rather than numbers, then Blokus is the maths board game for you.
+If the area of math you’re interested in concerns shapes rather than numbers, then Blokus is the math board game for you.
 This tile-laying title, in which players place irregular blocky shapes in a grid, is a fun and mind-bending puzzle game.